LordLau17/MassTransit.Base/README.md

 # MassTransit.Base
 Out of the box set-up project for a MassTransit solution.
+This MassTransit solution uses RabbitMQ as message broker.
+The intended purpose is to provide you as a developer in seperation of code.
 - Failed messages will be retried 5 times every 200 milliseconds.

 # Assumptions